DallanQ/castles_of_burgundy/Manual.md

 Note: As soon as a player reaches or exceeds 100 victory points on the victory point track, then he places his victory point tile onto his board with the 100 side up.
 The tile should be placed in the upper right hand corner, next to the used die storage.
 When a player reaches 200 victory points, then he flips his tile over

+> Image of four circular tokens, each featuring a central golden medallion with the number 100 in bold.
+The tokens have different colored backgrounds: red, green, black, and blue.
+Surrounding the central medallion on each token are faint decorative patterns, giving them a textured look.

 #### Action "Sell goods" (page 9)

+> Image of a small, shield-shaped tile with a stack of papers or cards at its center, and an upward-pointing arrow in the top-right corne

 A player may choose to sell all goods of one type from his goods storage.
 The die chosen to carry out this action indicates which goods type (= colour) may be sold.
 All corresponding goods tiles in the player's goods storage are piled, face-down, onto the goods storage space on the player's board intended for this purpose.
 For doing this, the player receives: